gharials/dev-path/docs/internet-web/web-pages.md

     Users can interact with client-side JavaScript from browser console.
 That means users can access the variables and functions defined in the JavaScript files linked to the HTML document.

+    ??? question "Hands-on exercise: Accessing JavaScript from browser console"

+        1. Create an HTML file and a JavaScript file [linked](#linking-resources-with-an-html-file) to it.
+        2. Define some variables and a function in the JavaScript file.
+        3. Access the HTML file from a browser and open browser console.
+        4. Print the variables on console.
+        5. Call the functions and print their return values on console.

 ### JavaScript DOM: accessing HTML from JavaScript

 Most importantly, client-side JavaScript has access to the HTML document's _object representation_, called [DOM](https://www.w3schools.com/js/js_htmldom.asp) (Document Object Model), through a special object named `document`.
 The object is created automatically and is accessible from everywhere in any client-side JavaScript file.